Hudson Soft HuC6270

 HuC6270 is a video display controller (VDC) developed by Hudson Soft and manufactured for Hudson Soft by Seiko Epson.
 This VDC was used in the PC Engine game console series produced by NEC Corporation, and the upgraded PC Engine SuperGrafx.

 Technical specification

-The HuC6270 generates a display signal composed a 9-bit stream pixel data with a color and palette indexes, and indication of whether the pixel corresponds to background (with x y scrolling) or sprites.
-This data can be used by a colour encoder to output graphics.
+The HuC6270 generates a display signal composed of a 9-bit stream pixel data with a color and palette indices, and indication of whether the pixel corresponds to background (with two-dimensional scrolling) or sprites.
+This data can be used by a separate color encoder chip to output graphics.
+On the PC Engine this chip stores colour palettes for the background and sprites, with 9-bit RGB color depth.

 It uses external VRAM via a 16-bit address bus.
 It can display up to 64 sprites on screen, with a maximum of 16 sprites per horizontal scan line.

 The minimum resolution is 256 × 224 pixels, with resolutions up to 512 × 240 being possible.

 Uses

 The HuC6270 was used in consoles of the PC Engine, SuperGrafx and TurboGrafx-16 ranges.

 Additionally, the VDC was used in arcade games: